Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Genealogists look for information that will identify ancestors and confirm theories about their lives.
 We also seek personal anecdotes and small details that bring relatives to life.
 Much of this information is in documents, photographs, letters and sometimes in artifacts.
 Before you rent a dumpster or hire an estate sale agent, pause and examine your inheritance for genealogical clues.

 If you’re the family historian, make it your job to sift and save important items along the paper trail.
-The box on the next page lists key things to save, skim or dispose of.
+Our guide (linked to below) provides some suggestions for paper items, specifically.

 When dealing with other heirlooms, you may find it helpful to employ a “collections policy.”
 Years of experience with family collections have helped historical societies develop collections policies to guide new acquisitions.
 Some organizations, such as the Museum of History in Pasadena, Calif., have formed collections committees to regularly review potential donations.
 Laura Verlaque, the museum’s director of collections, says the committee evaluates materials according to four questions.
 Adapt them to fit your own circumstances: